 Please note that the photos portion of the media section is currently off-line while the book documenting DC’s Soul music culture is in it’s final stages.
-Photos not used in the book will be added and accessible in the near future.
+Even more photos will be added & accessible in the near future.
 For now, please note the link to DCSoul’s YouTube channel, (see media tab).
 The purpose of the channel is to connect the music to the words and images on this page.
 Please visit when you have an opportunity.

 The “Store” features properly licensed DC & MD Soul related products that you can conveniently purchase via direct links (these are not being sold by this website).
 The aforementioned products document relevant older recordings, as well as make recordings readily available to the general public.
 Some of the products were planned and compiled with assistance from this website’s author.

 Please contact Kevin Coombe, the author of this website, with comments, questions, or information you wish to contribute to the site.
 Every story, photo scan, record, and/or piece of original media, helps to complete the big picture.
 As mentioned above, Kevin is finishing a book that delves deeper into the culture presented on this website.
 He asks that local artists please contact him to discuss their stories, as well as any other related material for the book.

 When not entrenched in the research process, Kevin spins funk & soul records under the alias of DJ Nitekrawler.
 Click here for upcoming show dates, or if you are interested in booking him for a US or international show.